clementchadebec/pyraug/README.md

 ## Dealing with issues

-If you are experiencing any issues while running the code and request new features please [open an issue on github](https://github.com/clementchadebec/pyraug/issues)
+If you are experiencing any issues while running the code or request new features please [open an issue on github](https://github.com/clementchadebec/pyraug/issues)

 ## Citing